-In addition to activities directly related to human health, FSIS also enforces the Humane Methods of Slaughter Act.
-This law requires humane treatment of livestock during and prior to slaughter, and FSIS has strict standards to carry out its provisions, violations carry major penalties.
-Foods not under FSIS's jurisdiction are the responsibility of the FDA, which has broad powers to demand records, seize foods, order recalls and take other steps when it believes products are adulterated or misbranded.
+Foods that are not under FSIS's jurisdiction are the responsibility of the FDA, which has broad powers to demand records, seize foods, order recalls and take other steps when it believes products are adulterated or misbranded.
 (FDA also regulates animal feed.)
 All FDA-regulated food facilities are subject to periodic inspections.
 FDA also acts in response to foodborne illness outbreaks, prompting recalls and other steps to get unsafe foods out of commerce.

 Congress gave FDA major new powers in the Food Safety Modernization Act (FSMA).
-This law, still being put in place through regulations, was the most thorough revision of FDA's authorities since the 1930s.
+This law is the most thorough revision of FDA's authorities since the 1930s.
 Among FSMA's major themes is a requirement for all food and feed facilities to implement preventive controls - essentially incorporating all the elements of HACCP plans.
 In addition to the sweeping new regulations on domestic industry, FSMA places new emphasis on ensuring the safety of imported foods, both through stepping up FDA's own offshore presence and by accrediting third parties who will certify foreign food facilities' safety.
-Regulations to implement FSMA, filling hundreds of pages in the Federal Register, are expected to become final in 2015.
+Regulations to implement FSMA, filling hundreds of pages in the Federal Register, became final in 2015.

 Administration and Enforcement: The two major food safety agencies are the Food and Drug Administration (FDA) within the Department of Health and Human Services (HHS) and the Food Safety and Inspection Service (FSIS) within the Department of Agriculture.
-The Centers for Disease Control and Prevention (CDC), also part of HHS, has a major role in monitoring and reporting outbreaks of foodborne illness, and works closely with FDA in addressing outbreaks.
+The Centers for Disease Control and Prevention (CDC), also part of HHS, has a major role in monitoring and reporting outbreaks of foodborne illness and works closely with FDA in addressing outbreaks.
 Health agencies within the states also play a role, in many cases carrying out inspections and other tasks for FDA.

 Statutory Authority (partial): 21 U.S.C.
 301-399a; 42 U.S.C.
 201; 21 U.S.C.
 601-695; 21 U.S.C.
-451-472;; 7 U.S.C.
+451-472; 7 U.S.C.
 1902, 1904.